ISTE-VIT/The-CP-Companion/README.md

 > In a programming contest, you convert plain English sentences into a code of your favorite programming language.
 Walk right into it, you will learn unwritten rules of the game as you play harder and get better.

-> For getting started, you don’t need to know any complex algorithms or data structures.
-You just need to know a programming language and start competing.
+> For getting started, you just need to know a programming language and start competing.
 As you practice, you fail, and you succeed and you will learn how to solve complex problems and how to write fast and efficient code.

 <hr>